spiral/docs/components/files.md

 # Work with local Files
 Spiral Files component and `FilesInterface` are intended to simplify work with local harddrive rather than create a universal filesystem abstraction (like [Flysystem](https://github.com/thephpleague/flysystem)).

-> Attention, FilesInterface will be replaced or will extend Symfony\Filesystem.

-If you want to use abstract storage and work with remote locations (like Amazon, Rackspace, FTP, SFTP, GridFS) you might need to look at spiral [Storage Manager component](/storage/overview.md) which is responsible for such abstractions.
+If you want to use abstract storage and work with remote locations (like Amazon, Rackspace, FTP, SFTP, GridFS) you might need to look at spiral [Storage Manager component](/storage/overview.md) which is responsible for such abstractions or install already mentioned Flysystem.

 ## FilesInterface
 Like any other component, the default implementation of spiral FileManager is based on the interface.
 Let's view the interface source code to better understand what methods are available: